Battle of Mill Springs: Background

 Crittenden's 1st Brigade was commanded by Brig.
 Gen. Felix Zollicoffer, whose main responsibility was to guard the Cumberland Gap.
 Assuming that the gap was fortified satisfactorily, in November 1861 he advanced west into Kentucky to move closer to the Confederate forces in Bowling Green and to strengthen control in the area around Somerset.
 The southern bank of the Cumberland River at Mill Springs was a bluff and a strong defensive position, whereas the northern bank was low and flat.
 Zollicoffer chose to move most of his men to the north bank where they would be closer to nearby Union troops, incorrectly assuming that it was more defensible.
 Both Crittenden and Albert Sidney Johnston ordered Zollicoffer to relocate south of the river, but he could not comply because he had insufficient boats to cross the unfordable river quickly and was afraid his brigade would be caught by the enemy halfway across.

 Union Brig.
 Gen. George H. Thomas received orders to drive the Confederates across the Cumberland River and break up Crittenden's army.
 Thomas left Lebanon and slowly marched through rain-soaked country, arriving at Logan's Crossroads on January 17, where he waited for Brig.
 Gen. Albin F. Schoepf's troops from Somerset to join him.
 Crittenden, who until early January had remained in his headquarters in Knoxville, arrived at Mill Springs and realized that his inexperienced subordinate was in a dangerous situation.
 He devised a plan to attack the Union force before it could concentrate against him.
-One section of the Union Army, three brigades under Thomas, was located at Logan's Crossroads, while Schoepf's brigade was at Somerset, separated by rain-swollen Fishing Creek, which might be a sufficient barrier to prevent the forces from joining together quickly.
+One section of the Union Army, three brigades under Thomas, was located at Logan's Crossroads, while Schoepf's brigade was at Somerset, separated by rain-swollen Fishing Creek, which might be a sufficient barrier to prevent the forces from joining quickly.
 Crittenden ordered Zollicoffer to attack the Union camp at Logan's Crossroads at dawn on January 19.